liufei/ai-dictionary/README.md

 # AI Dictionary

-> Ask AI to explain the word in sentence and save definition to Anki.
+> Ask AI to explain the word in a sentence and save the definition to Anki.

-## Ask AI to explain the word in sentence
+## Ask AI to explain the word in a sentence

 ### Requirements